MascusJeoraly/LangUtilsExample/README.md

 Status: [![Build Status](https://snap-ci.com/MascusJeoraly/LangUtilsExample/branch/master/build_image)](https://snap-ci.com/MascusJeoraly/LangUtilsExample/branch/master)

-This demo add a command `/itemname`, which basically tells you the name of the item you are holding.
+This demo add two commands `/itemname` and `/showenchant`.
+- `/itemname` basically tells you the name of the item you are holding in the main hand.
 You can change your language to test multi-language compatibility.
+- `/showenchant` lists the enchantments of the item you are holding in the main hand.

 Screenshot: